-The Academic Standards Committee has the right review all instances of academic dishonesty and assign additional sanctions.
-Review of second (and higher) offenses is automatic.
-First offenses may be reviewed by the Academic Standards Committee at the request of the course instructor or discretion of the Associate Dean for serious and severe offenses.
+The Admissions and Academic Standards Committee has the right to review all instances of academic misconduct and assign additional institutional sanctions.
+Review of second offenses by the Admissions and Academic Standards Committee is automatic.
+First offenses may be reviewed by the Admissions and Academic Standards Committee at the request of the course instructor or discretion of the Associate Dean for serious and severe offenses.